How to Hire and Train Bartenders

 First things first.
 Who will train the bartender?
 Do you have a “lead” bartender or trainer?
 It is essential that the bartender be trained not only on how you are organized behind the bar but other information pertinent to their employment with your company.

 - Train them on your POS system.
-Have tests on this as well
+Test them in a live situation as well

 - Conduct tastings of your signature drinks

 - Have a set plan for how long the training will last